RocketChat/handbook/office/README.md

 - Turn lights off.
 - Don't worry about the windows on the meeting rooms.

+### Passage

+- Close the iron doors that go from the hallway to the passage.
+- Close and lock the door between the laundry area and the passage.

 ### Kitchen / Laundry

 - Close and lock the iron door to the patio.
-Remove the keys and store on the kitchen's locker (in front of the fridge).
+Remove the keys and store on the kitchen's locker.
-- Close and lock the door between the laundry area and the passage.
 - Close and lock kitchen windows.
 - Lock the door between the kitchen and the laundry area.
 - Turn lights off.